-Lapland is versatile, international and sustainable.
+Lapland is a home to international and sustainable business.
 Our stable business environment, strong expertise and good networks support business and investments.
 We have a good reason to say that you should do business here and invest in Lapland!

 1. Good location in the center of the Euro-Arctic region

-Lapland is neighboured by Sweden, Norway, and Russia.
-Therefore, the demand potential of this extensive area is at your reach.
-Lapland and its surrounding areas in Norway, Sweden, and Russia also have significant investment potential, providing growth opportunities through various partnerships, for example.
+Lapland is neighbored by Oulu area but also Sweden, Norway, and Russia.
+Therefore, the potential of this extensive area is at your reach in Lapland.

 2. Stable operating environment and good infrastructure